FortiGate

 Note that the session 'serial' (or ID) has changed despite keeping the same 5-tuple information (original source port 3511).
 Even so, it is still egressing the FortiGate using a different dev (interface) and gateway after the failure.

-The setting 'snat-route-change' mostly controls the fallback behaviour.
+The setting 'snat-route-change' mostly controls the fallback behavior.
 Sessions are flushed upon link failures if the SNAT IP is changed.
-This is an expected behaviour response that allows a new route lookup to take place and the secondary interface to be chosen.
+This is an expected behavior response that allows a new route lookup to take place and the secondary interface to be chosen.
 A new firewall policy lookup will also be required to determine a new SNAT address.
 Without it, there is no way the 5-tuple can still be considered 'valid' or consistent.

 However, TCP and applications should rely on re-connect or Layer-7 resume mechanisms.